 Unlicensed and uninsured tradespeople usually charge less.
 But you’re taking a big risk hiring them.

 Most cities require homeowners to use licensed and insured contractors, even when you don’t need a permit.
-One exception: Do-it-yourselfers often may do construction on their own homes.
-“But they must use licensed professionals for structural, electrical and plumbing work,” MSN Real Estate says.
+Of course, do-it-yourselfers legally can do a lot of renovation work on their own homes — but only within limits.
+For example, you must use licensed professionals for structural, electrical and plumbing work.

-Hiring a plumber?
-Ask to see identification, a state license and proof of current insurance.
+When hiring a plumber, ask to see identification, a state license and proof of current insurance.
 To check licensing and insurance credentials, call your state’s licensing department and state insurance commissioner.

 2. Estimating a job sight unseen

-How can a plumber realistically estimate his price for a job he hasn’t seen?
-He can’t.
+How can a plumber realistically estimate a price for a job he or she hasn’t seen?
 Don’t accept a quote without an in-person inspection.
 And get it in writing.

 3. Lowballing the bid